sisoje/mv/README.md

 ## Unit testing SwiftUI views

-The only way to properly test SwiftUI views is with ViewInspector.
+The only way to properly test SwiftUI views is with [ViewInspector](https://github.com/nalexn/ViewInspector).
 It requires a bit of setting up.
-We have macro `@ViewModelify` macro in [viewmodelify-swif](https://github.com/sisoje/viewmodelify-swift) repo for that.
+We have macro `@ViewModelify` in [viewmodelify-swif](https://github.com/sisoje/viewmodelify-swift) for that.

 ## Network snapshotting tests